Convert Switched Outlet To Hot

 After converting the switched outlet to hot at all times, I then had a hot and a neutral at the existing switch location.
 I pulled a 14/3 Romex cable up to the new ceiling fan location from the switches so that I could have a switch for the fan and a separate switch for the light fixture attached to the fan.

-One thing that is not pictured in the above photo is the outlet extender that I used to fill the space between the recessed outlet box and the finished surface of the wall.
+One thing not pictured in the above photo is the outlet extender that I used to fill the space between the recessed outlet box and the finished surface of the wall.
 You can see my blog post about the use of outlet box extenders here.

 I cut the hole for the new two gang switch box while the old one was still in place.
 Having the bigger hole makes it easier to get the old box out.

-A keyhole saw was used to cut the hole for the new two gang switch box.
-I held the face of the new two gang old work box against the existing switch and drew a line around it to guide me while cutting.
+A keyhole saw was used to cut the hole for the new two-gang switch box.
+I held the face of the new two-gang old work box against the existing switch and drew a line around it to guide me while cutting.

 CHANGE ONE GANG TO 2 GANG SWITCH BOX